Chapter 49 : Finding the Future

 “Arthur, your lot makes me nervous.”

 “There's nothing they need.
 Harry's got gold; Ginny's earnings will be spectacular.
 George would give his other ear if Hermione would join him at the shop, people will offer anything for what Ron can do.
 There's nothing they need, they might never look back.”

-“And who could blame them; they've done more than enough for our world already,” said Molly with considerable emphasis.
+“And who'd blame them; they've done more than enough for our world already,” said Molly with considerable emphasis.

 Kingsley nodded in agreement but couldn't help but worry.
 “Who do we have that has their skills?
 Even if they do nothing, their magic will strengthen for another few decades.
 And, with Chester having passed along that Chinese Book, you know they'll be working on dueling and flying . . . and everything in between.”

-When Arthur replied, he was thinking as Ginny's father.
-“Invite him to bring Ginny to any training, anything she wants, because if there's danger, Ginny will be there.
+Arthur was thinking of Ginny.
+“Invite Ginny to any Auror training, anything she wants, because if there's danger, she'll be there.
 We know our daughter.
 Harry will never fight alone.
-A seventh who's a daughter may not be a seventh son but she's a powerful witch with a mind of her own.
+A seventh daughter may not be a seventh son but she's a powerful witch with a mind of her own.
 And, she won't be sittng at home.”

-“Don't you worry about that?
-I mean, the two couples and the four friends are bonded in a way that's, well, nothing like others their age.”
+“Well, I mean, the two couples and the four friends are bonded in a way that's nothing like others their age.”

 Dumbledore disagreed, “Actually Kingsley, they're quite normal, just intense.
 They came to school like wizard kids have always done.
 They did what wizard kids always do– learn to live with what they brought to school – their looks, talents, intelligence, wealth, and prejudice.
-Of course, we sort the brave, the clever, the responsible and the ambitious into their own insular societies where these traits can be exaggerated.”
+Of course, we sort the brave, the clever, the responsible and the ambitious into their own insular societies where these traits exaggerate.”

 Dumbledore paused.
-Everyone waited, they knew he paused only to choose his words.
+Everyone waited, they knew he was choosing his words.
 “Harry and Ron, Hermione and Ginny did exactly that.
 They came to school, formed friendships and learned about themselves.
 The critical difference is that the darkest wizard in memory marked Harry for death and killed his parents.”

-Friendships formed in school often lasted until the last friend mourned alone.
+Friendships formed in school often last until the last friend mourned alone.
 For the four though, their bonds weren't just forged in school where failure gets a “T,” but in war where failure is death.
-The fabric of their family was woven from the ancient magics of life debt and love.
+The fabric of their family was woven from the ancient magic of life debt and love.

 Dumbledore continued, “One day Ron, Hermione and Harry met on the train.
 For that wonderful coincidence Riddle was defeated and four of the great magical talents of our time have brought us new friends, new magic, new roads into Muggle culture.
 It's one of those coincidences that makes me want to believe there's justice in the world.
 I think they'll settle into their families.
 I think they should.
 Those loves are their strength.
-They met the challenges of the war with the courage of children.
-If our world is threatened, they'll meet that threat with the passion of parents.
-They will meet any threat to our world.”
+They met the challenges of the last war with the courage of children.
+If our world is threatened again, they'll meet that threat with the passion of parents.”

-The Ministers Council was silent so Dumbledore brought the meeting to a close.
-“It's time to reshape the cauldron, so it is time to break the mould.
+The Ministers Council was silent as Dumbledore concluded “It's time to reshape the cauldron, so it's time to break the mould.
 Let them go and find our future.”